 Sam Walton Personality

-- Frugality: Sam lived a normal middle-class family.
+- Frugality: Sam lived in a normal middle-class family.
 No sportscars, no big mansion

 - Continuous improvement: Sam always looked for ways to do better.
 He always visited other shops pondering what he could improve for Walmart